alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-27-ahad-hadith-and-about-isa.md

 ---
+date: 2020/08/27
+group1: true
+hijri: Muharram 8, 1442
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: Working according to Ahad Hadith in matters of creed and Muslims' creed about Jesus
 source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 6263
-hijri: Muharram 8, 1442
-date: 2020/08/27
-category: [prophets,fatwas]
-group1: true
-note: true
-locale: en
-lang: en
 summary: According to the creed of the Salaf whom the Prophet described as the best generation, Jesus was not killed or crucified, nor did he die.
+title: Working according to Ahad Hadith in matters of creed and Muslims' creed about Jesus
 ---

 ### Question: